 Keeping things “small enough to fail” (as opposed to “too big to fail”) is the cornerstone.
 The 2008 financial crisis, and its “too big too fail” banks, was a prophetic moment for all of modernity in that it showed precisely what’s going on in too many places today.
 Bacon’s Rebellion says more about what kind of fragile world this creates when Black Swans appear :

 “The result of this dynamic is that there is very little learning within the system, and we go right back to making structures that are more unstable over time.
 In evolutionary terms, we are not advancing into greater resilience, but lesser resilience.

 Thus, instead of creating a world in which the most destructive Black Swans are more survivable, all the emphasis is on preventing such Black Swans, and creating an unsustainable state of normality.
 The inevitable result is that these Black Swans come anyway—with ever more catastrophic results.”

 Skin In The Game —

-Taleb, hearkens that today’s society at large is dominated by a specialists culture who are rewarded for excessive intervention, and for predictions that are routinely inaccurate.
-Bacon’s rebellion picks it back up with how this has devastating consequences:
+Taleb suggests that today’s society at large is dominated by a culture of specialists who are rewarded for excessive intervention and for predictions that are routinely inaccurate.
+Bacon’s rebellion reveals how this has devastating consequences: